 Section 1.
 MCCPTA shall set the dues for the following fiscal year at the Annual Meeting.
 MCCPTA shall adopt a budget at the first delegate assembly of the fiscal year.
 The board of directors may propose amendments to the budget at any regular meeting of MCCPTA for adoption.

+Section 2.
+All MCCPTA officers shall be bonded.

 Section 3.
 All funds of MCCPTA shall be deposited in accounts at financial institutions covered by FDIC insurance.
 At no time shall the funds on deposit in any financial institution exceed the existing limit of said insurance.